Sine bar

 Angles may be measured or set with this tool.

 Principle

-10-inch and 100-millimetre sine bars.
-In the U.S., 5-inch sine bars are the most common size.
+254 mm (10") and 100 (3.93") sine bars.
+In the U.S., 127 mm (5") sine bars are the most common size.

 Angles are measured using a sine bar with the help of gauge blocks and a dial gauge or a spirit level.
 The aim of a measurement is to measure the surface on which the dial gauge or spirit level is placed horizontally.
 For example, to measure the angle of a wedge, the wedge is placed on a horizontal table.
 The sine bar is placed over the inclined surface of the wedge.
 At this position, the top surface of the sine bar is inclined the same amount as the wedge.
 Using gauge blocks, the top surface is made horizontal.
 The sine of the angle of inclination of the wedge is the ratio of the height of the gauge blocks used and the distance between the centers of the cylinders.